 The Truth of Job's Trials

 Every brother and sister in the Lord who knows the Scriptures very well is familiar with Job’s trials.
-In Scripture it is written about him: “There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).
-Then, on account of two accusations against Job Satan made before God, the LORD said to Satan, “Behold, all that he has is in your power; only on himself put not forth your hand” (Job 1:12).
-“And the LORD said to Satan, Behold, he is in your hand; but save his life” (Job 2:6).
+In Scripture it is written about him, “There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).
+Then, on account of two accusations against Job Satan made before God, Jehovah said to Satan, “Behold, all that he has is in your power; only on himself put not forth your hand” (Job 1:12); “Behold, he is in your hand; but save his life” (Job 2:6).
 Then, trials came upon Job.
-In the trials of losing his property and children, as well as the trial of sore boils all over his body, however, his faith in God and reverence for Him were not shaken.
-What’s more, he still praised God and said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21) and “shall we receive good at the hand of God, and shall we not receive evil?”
+In the trials of losing his property and children, as well as the trial of sore boils all over his body, hisand reverence for Him were not shaken.
+What’s more, he still praised God and said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21) and “shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 Ultimately, Job’s reverence for Jehovah God gained God’s approval and blessing, becoming an exemplar for later generations to emulate.
 Every time I read Job’s stories, I have great admiration for his perfect and upright humanity, and even more envy his reverence for God amid Satan’s malicious temptations and attacks.
 Nevertheless, what made me confused is: Since Job was so perfect and upright, and adored by people so much, why did God allow Satan to afflict him and subject him to such great trials?

 Satan is the serving object in God’s work.
-Through handing us over to Satan, a means of trial, God allows us to have discernment and knowledge of the wickedness and ugliness of Satan.
+Through handing us over to Satan, through a means of trials, God allows us to have discernment and knowledge of the wickedness and ugliness of Satan.
 Regardless of how Satan accuses, tempts and attacks us, as long as we live by the truth and God’s words, thanks to our knowledge and obedience of God and our faith in God and fear of Him, we will triumph over the interference and attacks of Satan, no longer be deceived or controlled by Satan and bear testimony to God.
 As such, we will be those who triumph over Satan, namely, those who escape from the influence of Satan.
 And Satan will be put to shame and defeated.
-Finally, only when we are able to follow the way of God and capable of fearing God and shunning evil can we be saved by God completely.
-And we can worship thein a free and released way like Job and live in the light of God’s countenance.
+Finally, only when we are able to follow the way of God and are capable of fearing God and shunning evil can we be saved by God completely.
+And then we can worship the Creator in a free and released way like Job and live in the light of God’s countenance.